Keyboard shortcuts

 }

-Choose the most restrictive bound needed: FnOnce if called once, FnMut if called multiple times with mutation, Fn if called multiple times without mutation.
+Choose the most restrictive bound needed: FnOnce if called once (or consumes captured data), FnMut if called multiple times with exclusive access (mutates captured data), Fn if called multiple times with shared access (reads captured data).

 12.2.3 Function Pointers vs. Closures